 Ali’s Highway was a risky venture when it came to casting.
 While Alia Bhatt was only one “Student of the Year” old (that too directed by Karan Johar), Randeep Hooda wasn’t a very familiar name in the mainstream cinema back then.
 However, their collaborative work made Highway a blockbuster and a movie to cherish forever.

-Highway imbibes the beauty of Kashmir with a well-written plot and marvellous acting.
+Highway imbibes the beauty of Kashmir with a well-written plot and marvelous acting.
 AR Rahman’s music and Imtiaz Ali’s poetic frenzy take it to a different dimension and make it unforgettable.

 Image Source: Google